mzgoddard/hard-source-webpack-plugin/README.md

 You can disable the environment hash check by setting `environmentHash: false`.
 Take care with using this value as you'll need to provide a work around to dump the cache in cases like updating loaders or libraries loaders use.

+### Running multiple processes at the same time

+If you run multiple processes at the same time, make sure that you also use separate cache directories for each process.

 ## Please contribute!

 This plugin is pretty young and we don't know what it has trouble with yet.
 Trying the plugin in a project and its creating errors or doesn't notice changes to original source, let us know your loaders and plugins or other build process details in an issue.
 Have a fix for something you've encountered, send us a fix.